 By: Tom Ballato

 During his time at Georgia State, Mitchell improved every year.
 After redshirting a full season, he came off the bench as a sophomore, drawing the start in just four contests.
-He put of averages of 4.8 points and 1.0 rebounds in 11.8 minutes per game in his first season at Georgia State.
-This was just a sample of what was to come, but Mitchell made 34 three pointers, while shooting 35.8 percent from beyond the arc.
+He put averages of 4.8 points and 1.0 rebounds in 11.8 minutes per game in his first season at Georgia State.
+This was just a sample of what was to come, but Mitchell made 34 three-pointers, while shooting 35.8 percent from beyond the arc.
 Mitchell worked his way into the starting lineup as a junior and found his stride.
-He shot 44.7% from three point range, making 98 three pointers.
-Georgia State made the NCAA Tournament after winning the Sun Belt Conference Championship and Mitchell was selected to the All-Sun Belt Third Team in 2018.
+He shot 44.7% from three-point range, making 98 three-pointers.
+After winning the Sun Belt Conference Championship, Georgia State made the NCAA Tournament and Mitchell was selected to the All-Sun Belt Third Team in 2018.
 His senior season, he was named to the 2018-19 All-Sun Belt Preseason Second Team.
 Mitchell missed a large chunk of the season following a knee injury.
-He worked his way back and was a critical part in the team’s run to win a second straight Sun Belt Conference Championship.
-Georgia State made their second straight NCAA Tournament.
+He worked his way back and was a critical part of the team’s run to win a second straight Sun Belt Conference Championship.
+Georgia State made their second consecutive NCAA Tournament.

 While Mitchell has not signed anywhere just yet, he is mulling a few options that he has.
 Regardless of where he plays, he will bring the same intensity that he had at Georgia State.